62

 The pluperfect subjunctive consists of the imperfect subjunctive of the auxiliary (avere or essere) plus the past participle of the main verb (avessi parlato, fossi partito, etc.)

 The literal meaning of the imperfect subjunctive is “might” plus the meaning of the verb (ch’egli fosse “that he might be”); and that of the pluperfect subjunctive is “might have” plus the meaning of the past participle of the main verb (che io avessi trovato “that I might have found”; che tu fossi partito “that you might have left”).
-The words “might” and “might have,” though, may be left out of the translation.
+Note that the words “might” and “might have,” while implied, are usually not made explicit in the translation:

 Credevo ch’egli fosse partito. — I thought (believed) he had left.